 Photo Credit: Ridgeview

-Founded in 1995 by Mike and Chris Roberts, Ridgeview has been another inspiring pioneer of the English sparkling wine movement.
-Ridgeview’s delicious sparkling wines are one of the most well-distributed and can be sampled across much of the country.
+Another winery which basks in the beauty of the South Downs, Ridgeview was founded in 1995 by Mike and Chris Roberts and has been an inspiring pioneer of the English sparkling wine movement ever since.
+Ridgeview’s delicious sparkling wines are one of the most well-distributed and can be sampled across much of the country – their classic signature sparkling blend, the Bloomsbury, more than holds its own against Champagne and was even the cuvée of choice for the Queen’s Diamond Jubilee.

 Photo Credit: Wiston Estate Winery Facebook